 - Below 5: 35 units per pound/day

-- Ages 5–10: 2500 units/day
+- Ages 5–10: 2,500 units/day

 My Recommendation for Adults (including pregnant women):

-- 5000 units/day
+- 5,000 units/day

 - 1–3 years: 600 IU (15 mcg/day)

 - 4–8 years: 600 IU (15 mcg/day)

-Older children and adults
+Older Children and Adults:

 - 9–70 years: 600 IU (15 mcg/day)

 - Adults over 70 years: 800 IU (20 mcg/day)

-- Pregnancy and breast-feeding: 600 IU (15 mcg/day)
+- Pregnant and breastfeeding: 600 IU (15 mcg/day)

 Vitamin D Interactions and Concerns

-Because Vitamin D is a fat soluble vitamin, it ideally needs to be consumed with fat in order to have optimal absorption.
-If you are going to eat a food source of Vitamin D, it’s best to combine it with some more of essential fat source too, like ghee, coconut oil, nuts, seeds, or fish.
+Because vitamin D is a fat-soluble vitamin, it ideally needs to be consumed with fat in order to have optimal absorption.
+If you are going to eat a food source of vitamin D, it’s best to combine it with some more of essential fat source too, like ghee, coconut oil, nuts, seeds or fish.

-These studies reveal that when blood levels of vitamin D fall below 50 on a Vitamin D blood test (which means the person is nearing deficiency), higher supplemental intake of vitamin A can worsen the problem.
+Vitamin A and vitamin D have an important relationship.
+Some studies have recently suggested that there is a possibility for vitamin D deficiencies to become worse when a person takes a high supplemental intake of vitamin A. These studies reveal that when blood levels of vitamin D fall below 50 on a vitamin D blood test (which means the person is nearing deficiency), higher supplemental intake of vitamin A can worsen the problem.
+(27)

-The good news is that when Vitamin A and D levels are both sufficient, research has shown that they work together to help your body metabolize the vitamins and use them to their best ability.
-Supplementing with very high doses of Vitamin A is not recommended therefore if you have a known Vitamin D deficiency and can lead to certain problems.
+The good news is that when vitamin A and D levels are both sufficient, research has shown that they work together to help your body metabolize the vitamins and use them to their best ability.
+Supplementing with very high doses of vitamin A is not recommended, so if you have a known vitamin D deficiency or experience vitamin D deficiency symptoms, it can lead to certain problems.